 - Set #3: 15 pounds (5 reps)

-As I tested each weightlifting belt, I was looking for comfortable/durable construction, high-quality stitching, strong buckles, and excellent core support.
+We looked for comfortable and durable construction, high-quality stitching, strong buckles and excellent core support.
 Oh, and a decent price.

 How to choose the best weightlifting belt for you